henrikstengaard/classicwb-lite-package/README.md

 ## Requirements

-ClassicWB LITE package can be installed on any Amiga with Workbench 3.1 and about 41MB free space on a harddrive for installation.
+ClassicWB LITE package can be installed on any Amiga with Amiga OS 3.1 or 3.1.4 and about 41MB free space on a harddrive for installation.

 ## Installation